 The S&P 500 ETF (SPY) dropped sharply last week on well-above average volume.
 Even in that context, according to J. Lyons Fund Management, “smart money” commercial bond traders have placed the largest bearish bet in eighteen years on defensive bonds.
 Economic data has been mixed in recent weeks, adding to the need to remain open to the bullish and bearish case for equities.
 With a Fed statement coming Wednesday and numerous economic releases (PPI, industrial production, CPI, housing starts, etc.), the market will have plenty to assist with bullish and bearish choices.

 The bullish case for stocks would greatly improve with a sustainable and confident move above 2,134 on the S&P 500 Index.
-Confidence can be measured via ETF leadership, market breadth, and trading volume.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Confidence can be measured via ETF leadership, market breadth, and trading volume.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH.
+Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).